Bloemfontein: Rock climbing

-Bloemfontein has two rock climbing clubs, each with a wall and boulder cave.
+Bloemfontein has two rock climbing clubs with a wall and boulder cave.

 Rose Festival

-Every year Bloemfontein, the 'City of Roses', celebrates the 'Bloemfontein Rose Festival', known also as the 'Mangaung Rose Festival', in October—the cool month in which roses in the Free State bloom best.
+Every year Bloemfontein, the 'City of Roses', celebrates the 'Bloemfontein Rose Festival', also known as the 'Mangaung Rose Festival', in October—the cool month in which roses in the Free State bloom best.
 The majority of the events happen at the Loch Logan Waterfront in Bloemfontein.
 The festival attracts rose enthusiasts from all over South Africa and the world to participate in and experience this grand showcase of roses and other local events and attractions.
 The festival has made Bloemfontein a popular tourist destination with thousands of people attending the festival annually.

 History of the Rose Festival

-The first rose festival first took place in 1976, when council members decided that hosting such a festival was appropriate, given the area's name.
-In 1976 the events spanned over a few days and included activities related to roses in the Sanlam Plaza.
+The first rose festival occurred in 1976, when council members decided that hosting such a festival was appropriate, given the area's name.
+In 1976, the events spanned over a few days and included activities related to roses in the Sanlam Plaza.
 Since then, the rose festival has expanded and grown to meet the needs and interests of the public.

 Activities

-Horticulturalists are invited to take part in competitions that focus on designing and improving unkempt gardens around the city.
+Horticulturalists are invited to participate in competitions to design and improve unkempt gardens around the city.

-Festival activities take place in private gardens all over Bloemfontein, as local residents of the city open their gardens to the general public.
+Festival activities occur in private gardens all over Bloemfontein as city residents open their gardens to the general public.

 Loch Logan Waterfront

-Most festival activities take place at the Loch Logan Waterfront, the largest shopping centre in central South Africa.
-It spans about 80 000 m2 of space and is the hub of shopping, entertainment, sport and culture in Bloemfontein.
-The waterfront displays flowers created by local nurseries as well as the official municipal display created by the parks department, which is organised by the Mangaung Municipality.
+Most festival activities occur at the Loch Logan Waterfront, the largest shopping centre in central South Africa.
+It spans about 80 000 m2 of space and is the hub of shopping, entertainment, sport, and culture in Bloemfontein.
+The waterfront displays flowers created by local nurseries as well as the official municipal display created by the parks department, which the Mangaung Municipality organises.
 The Free State Rose Society's champion Rose Cut Competition, with approximately 700 entrants every year, is also hosted at the Waterfront, along with the Miss Volksblad Rosebud competition for girls aged 3–4 years old, organised in conjunction with the Volksblad daily newspaper.

 Rose Morning High Tea

-The Rose Morning High Tea usually occurs at the Urth Garden Centre where tea and treats are served.
+The Rose Morning High Tea usually occurs at the Urth Garden Centre, where tea and treats are served.
 The Urth Garden Centre is a retail and wholesale nursery that is located on Kenneth Kaunda Road in Bloemfontein.
-The crowning of the King and of Mangaung in the year of nomination.
+The crowning of the King and Mangaung in the year of nomination.

 Mangaung Rose Classic Cycle Tour

-The Mangaung Rose Classic Cycle Tour is a road race that happens during the festival every year.
-The event is organised by AfriCycle Tours and the dates are announced annually.
-The race starts at the Urth and the race distances include 22 km, 56 km and 106 km.
+The Mangaung Rose Classic Cycle Tour is a road race that takes place during the festival every year.
+The event is organised by AfriCycle Tours, and the dates are announced annually.
+The race starts at the Urth, and the race distances include 22 km, 56 km, and 106 km.